nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Format: `addm m/TITLE a/LOCATION s/START e/END [t/TAG]…​`

 * `TITLE`, `LOCATION`, `START` and `END` are compulsory fields. `TAG` is optional.
-* `START` and `END` must contain both date and time and adhere to the `DD.MM.YYYY HHMM` format.
-  -  eg. 1st October 2023, 10:00am will be written as `01.10.2023 1000`.
+* `START` and `END` must contain both date and time and adhere to the `DD.MM.YYYY HHMM` format, e.g. 1st October 2023, 10:00am will be written as `01.10.2023 1000`.
-* This command may change the Meeting that is currently displayed via the `viewm` command, as detailed in the description for `viewm`.
+* This command may change the meeting that is currently displayed in the details list via the `viewm` command, as detailed [here](#viewing-detailed-meeting-information--viewm).

 Examples:
 - `addm m/Lunch a/Cafeteria s/20.09.2023 1200 e/20.09.2023 1300`